 Table 1 Component Supply details

 Component Quantity and packaging

-Fassatherm adhesives and basecoats 25 kg bag
+Fassatherm supplementary adhesives and Fassatherm basecoats 25 kg bag

-Supplementary mechanical fixings Boxed by manufacturer
+Mechanical fixings Boxed by manufacturer

-Reinforcing mesh 1 m wide rolls x 50 m length
+Reinforcement mesh 1 m wide rolls x 50 m length

 Fassatherm primers 5 or 16 litre tubs

 Fassatherm render finishes 25 kg tubs

-3.3 The insulation boards should be stored on a firm, clean, level base, off the ground and under cover until required for use.
+3.3 The slabs should be stored on a firm, clean, level base, off the ground and under cover until required for use.
 Care must be taken when handling the insulation to avoid damage.

-3.4 The boards should be protected from prolonged exposure to sunlight, either by storing opened packs under cover or re-covering with opaque polythene sheeting.
-The boards should not be exposed to open flame or other ignition sources.
+3.4 The slabs should be protected from prolonged exposure to sunlight, either by storing opened packs under cover or re-covering with opaque polythene sheeting.

-3.5 Care must be taken when handling the boards to avoid contact with solvents or materials containing volatile organic components.
+3.5 Care must be taken when handling the slabs to avoid contact with solvents or materials containing volatile organic components.

-3.6 The powder adhesives, primers and render finishes must be stored in tightly closed original packaging, in cool dry conditions, off the ground, and protected from moisture, excessive heat and frost at all times.
+3.6 The adhesives, primers and render finishes must be stored in tightly closed original packaging, in cool dry conditions, off the ground, and protected from moisture, excessive heat and frost at all times.
 Contaminated materials should be discarded.